AInfK/EGBI122-Pair-BMI-project-/README.md

-# BME Health Calculator Suite (Gradio 5.49) — README
+# BME Health Calculator Suite — README

 A 3-tab health toolkit for **biomedical engineering students**.
 Runs locally with **Gradio 5.49** + **Matplotlib** and stores everything **in memory** per session.